 But is there an alternative to fish stocking for a guy who loves his rod and reel?
 After banning fish stocking, Yellowstone has had great success with a catch-and-release method.
 Park officials have found that native fish are caught and released approximately 10 times per season; the stocked fish were only caught once and were generally smaller compared to the natives [source: Spooner].
 Some other alternatives to stocked fish rely on the principle, "If you build it, they will come."
 These methods involve making waters more naturally attractive to fish by promoting aquatic plant growth (thus providing more food) and creating shallow, shaded areas for spawning (thus providing a love nest for the fish).

-For more on fishery management, see the links on the next page.
+For more on fishery management, see the links below.

 - Cowx, I.G.
 "An appraisal of stocking strategies in the light of developing country constraints."
 Fisheries Management and Ecology.
 1999.
 (Nov.
 3, 2008)http://www.hull.ac.uk/hifi/publications/papers/Cowx99.pdf

 - Ecological Society of America.
 "Restoring Fish Populations Leads to Tough Choice for Great Lakes Gulls."
 ScienceDaily.
 May 19, 2008.
 (Nov.
 3, 2008)http://www.sciencedaily.com/releases/2008/05/080514171807.htm

 - Eley, Thomas J. and T.H.
 Watkins.
 "In a Sea of Trouble."
 Wilderness.
 Fall 1991.

 - Environment Agency.
 "Stocking fish: A guide for fishery owners and anglers."
 (Nov.
 3, 2008)http://environment-agency.gov.uk/commondata/acrobat/stocking__eng_172017.pdf